Gpx/gpx.github.io/src/posts/mocking-context-with-react-testing-library.md

   link: "https://unsplash.com/photos/AX_VWc7ORwY"
 ---

-I noticed several people get confused on how to test React components that rely on a context with `react-testing-library`.
+I noticed several people getting confused on how to test React components that rely on a context with `react-testing-library`.
 Before I even explain how to test such components let me get something out of the way:

 <p class="highlight">
 There is no need to mock your contexts in order to test them.